Death grant

 If at retirement you chose to take a bigger lump sum, the death grant is 10 times the value of the pension before it was exchanged for lump sum, less the extra lump sum less, the amount of pension already paid.

-A death grant will be paid if, when you die, you are under age 75 and the pension has been paid for less than 10 years.
+A death grant will be paid if, when you die, the pension has been paid for less than 10 years.

 The death grant would be 10 times the pension at date of death, less the amount of pension that has already been paid.

-A death grant will be paid if, when you die, you are under age 75 and less than 5 years pension has been paid.
+A death grant will be paid if, when you die, less than five years pension has been paid.
 If you left before 1 April 1998 there is no guarantee of a death grant, it will depend on the amount of service you had in the scheme.

-The death grant would be 5 times the pension at date of death less the amount of pension that has already been paid.
+The death grant would be five times the pension at date of death less the amount of pension that has already been paid.

 Survivor’s pension

-A pension is payable to your husband, wife or civil partner and if you left the scheme after 1 April 2008 and are eligible, for your cohabiting partner.
-The only exception to this is if you are female and you left the scheme before 6 April 1988, then no survivor’s pension is payable.
+A pension is payable to your husband, wife or civil partner and if you left the scheme on or after 1 April 2008 and are eligible, a pension for your cohabiting partner.

 The survivor’s pension is payable immediately after your death for the rest of their life and will be adjusted every year in line with the cost of living.